-Merryn graduated with an Masters of Fine Arts from Monash University, Melbourne (2005).
-Her installation “Frequestly Lost” was recently featured in Postmodern Tales a group exhibition curated by Vera Lam (HK), at H Queens, Hong Kong.
-Merryn held a collaborative exhibition with Sebastian Mary Tay at Comma Space, Singapore (2023).
-Recent commissions include a site-specific mural for the Australian Theatre for Young People at their new premises on Pier 2, Sydney Harbour and a digital painting for Henderson Land, Hong Kong.
+Merryn holds a Masters of Fine Arts from Monash University, Melbourne (2005).
+Recent exhibitions include Postmodern Tales at H Queens, Hong Kong; Superhuman Expedition, at Arthub Studios, London, UK; and Pixel Paradise, a collaborative exhibition with Sebastian Mary Tay at Comma Space, Singapore.
+She has created numerous mural commissions in Hong Kong, Singapore and Australia including a site-specific mural for the Australian Theatre for Young People, Sydney, 2022.
 In Singapore, Merryn created murals for Facebook OpenArts program in 2020 and 2015.
 She was one of ten artists (and co-curator) of Bus.Stop.Art public art project, commissioned by National Arts Council for Singapore Art Week 2021.
-Key residencies include Golden Foundation Residency Program, New York (2018) and Red Gate International Artist Residency, Beijing, China (2009).
-She has held solo and group exhibitions in Australia, Singapore, USA and Hong Kong.
-Merryn has participated in public art festivals in Melbourne and Singapore, where in 2014 she was awarded first prize for DRIVE - Public Art Festival Open Call.
+In 2018, Merryn was a fellow of the Sam and Adele Golden Art Foundation Residency Program, New York and Red Gate International Artist Residency, Beijing, China in 2009.

-Curatorial projects include Bus.Stop.Art- a National Arts Council commissioned project for Singapore Art Week 2021, Rules of Engagement- a Public Square Programme, The Substation, Singapore (2019) and This Wild Song x Singapore celebrating International Women’s Day at the Australian High Commission, Singapore (2018).
 She is currently a studio resident at HART HAUS Social Studio in Hong Kong.

+Curatorial projects include Bus.Stop.Art- a National Arts Council grant awardee and commissioned project for Singapore Art Week 2021; Rules of Engagement- a Public Square Programme, The Substation, Singapore (2019) and This Wild Song x Singapore celebrating International Women’s Day at the Australian High Commission, Singapore (2018).

 Inspired by the changing nature and structure of cities, I examine how we see, navigate and record our experiences of urban environments.
 My practice considers the built environment and how we relate to the architectural while negotiating space in public, urban environments.
 It acknowledges that our relationship to our surroundings is in a constant state of flux, where we mediate a labyrinthine set of systems in which our daily lives have become enmeshed.